brucou/react-state-driven/README.md

 only concern our implementation of the `<Machine /` component.

 # API
-##` <Machine intentSourceFactory, fsmSpecs, actionExecutorSpecs, entryActions, settings, componentDidUpdate, componentWillUpdate />`
+##` <Machine fsmSpecs, actionExecutorSpecs, entryActions, preprocessor, settings, subjectFactory, componentDidUpdate, componentWillUpdate />`

 ### Description
 We expose a `<Machine />` React component which will hold the state machine and implement its behaviour using React's API.
 The `Machine` component behaviour is specified by its props.
 Those props reflect : the specifications of the underlying machine, pre-processing of interfaced system's raw events, functions executing machine commands and performing effects on the interfaced systems.
-They also include settings for machine parameterization, and `componentDidUpdate` and `componentWillUpdate` props to integrate with the relevant React API.
+They also include settings for machine parameterization (in particular defining how to update extended state), and  `componentDidUpdate` and `componentWillUpdate` props to integrate with the relevant React API.
 Our `Machine` component expects some props but does not expect children components.

-### Types
-**TODO** That should explain the trigger and stuff.
-But first decide on terminology : command or action??

-### Semantics
-** TODO ** explain trigger in component
-** TODO ** terminology raw events, machine input or machine events, intent, actions, commands.
-Some arguments might become rawEvent and eventData for the machine event might be inputData??
-I think I should stick to input for machine.
-But then outputs are commands... but only for user interfaces.
-But then if use input for machine, do I still need raw events?

 ### Example
 To showcase